esp-rs/esp-wifi-sys/README.md

 On ESP32 / ESP32-S3 currently TIMG1/TIMER0 is used as the main timer so you can't use it for anything else.
 Additionally it uses CCOMPARE0 - so don't touch that, too.

+## opt-level for Xtensa targets

+Currently your mileage might vary a lot for different opt-levels on Xtensa targets!
+If something doesn't work as expected try a different opt-level.

 ## Directory Structure

 - `src/timer-espXXX.rs`: systimer code used for timing and task switching